thruthesky/phone_sign_in/README.md

 For example, if the user selects the country as 'Philippines' and then enters a US phone number like '+1 1111 1111 11' at the beginning, although the country selection is set to 'Philippines', it ignores this and attempts to log in to Firebase with the phone number '+1 1111 1111 11' entered by the user.

+If the phone number begins with '0', then it will be removed.
+So, when you make the review phone number, don't make it begin with '0'.

 ## countryPickerOptions

+- `countryPickerOptions`: allows you to select a country.

+- Add this option to display country picker widget.

-`countryPickerOptions` allows you to select a country.
-If this option is omitted, the widget does not display the country selection on the screen.
+- If this option is omitted, the widget does not display the country selection on the screen.